Diabetic Retinopathy Treatment with Our Trenton, Brighton, and Belleville Optometrists

 How an Optometrist Diagnoses Diabetic Retinopathy & Other Diabetic Eye Diseases

 Symptoms of diabetic retinopathy often do not appear until long after the condition has already started.
 This is why it’s so important to meet with an optometrist frequently if you have diabetes.

-Our Ontario optometry staff diagnoses this condition during a dilated eye exam.
-Using safe and advanced technology, we'll look inside the eyes to evaluate the integrity of the retinas.
-We'll also evaluate your family and personal vision history.
+Our Ontario optometry doctors diagnose this condition during a dilated eye exam.
+Using safe and advanced technology, we’ll look inside the eyes to evaluate the integrity of the retinas.
+We’ll also evaluate your family and personal vision history.